Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Introduction

 With the progress of these theoretical models, research in TLAF materials primarily concentrates on the transition metal compounds.
-For example, the organic TLAF materials \ce{\kappa-(BEDT-TTF)2Cu2(CN)3} \cite{doi:10.1126/science.abc6363,Yamashita2009,Isono2016} and \ce{EtMe3Sb[Pd(dmit)2]2} \cite{PhysRevLett.123.247204,PhysRevB.84.094405,PhysRevB.101.140407} are considered promising candidates for hosting QSL.
-In particular, thermal conductivity experiments on \ce{\kappa-(BEDT-TTF)2Cu2(CN)3} reveal a non-zero thermal conductivity as the temperature approaches 0 K, suggesting the presence of itinerant spinon excitations. \ce{Na2BaCo(PO4)2} \cite{doi:10.1073/pnas.1906483116} was also initially considered as a candidate material for QSL, but more detailed experimental measurements and theoretical studies have shown that its ground state is a spin supersolid \cite{Gao2022, Xiang2024}.
-On the other hand, transition metal TLAF materials present experimental challenges due to their complex compositions, inhomogeneity, and difficulties in obtaining high-quality single crystals.
+For example, the organic TLAF materials \ce{\kappa-(BEDT-TTF)2Cu2(CN)3} \cite{doi:10.1126/science.abc6363,Yamashita2009,Isono2016} and \ce{EtMe3Sb[Pd(dmit)2]2} \cite{PhysRevLett.123.247204,PhysRevB.84.094405,PhysRevB.101.140407} are considered promising candidates for hosting QSLs.
+In particular, thermal conductivity experiments on \ce{\kappa-(BEDT-TTF)2Cu2(CN)3} reveal a non-zero thermal conductivity as the temperature approaches 0\,K, suggesting the presence of itinerant spinon excitations. \ce{Na2BaCo(PO4)2} \cite{doi:10.1073/pnas.1906483116} was also initially considered as a candidate material for QSL, but more detailed experimental measurements and theoretical studies have shown that its ground state is a spin supersolid \cite{Gao2022, Xiang2024}.
+On the other hand, transition metal TLAF materials present experimental challenges due to their complex compositions, inhomogeneities, and difficulties in obtaining high-quality single crystals.
 These factors have complicated efforts to definitively identify QSL states in these materials.

-Triangular lattice rare-earth magnets have recently drawn significant interest due to their inherent geometric frustration and strong spin-orbit coupling (SOC), which facilitate anisotropic spin-exchange interactions as described by the Jackeli-Khaliullin scenario \cite{PhysRevLett.101.216804,PhysRevLett.105.027204}.
+Triangular-lattice rare-earth magnets have recently drawn significant interest due to their inherent geometric frustration and strong spin-orbit coupling (SOC), which facilitate anisotropic spin-exchange interactions as described by the Jackeli--Khaliullin scenario \cite{PhysRevLett.101.216804,PhysRevLett.105.027204}.
 Particularly, rare-earth ions with an odd number of 4$f$ electrons form stable Kramers doublets, protected by time reversal symmetry and resilient to lattice distortions and structural defects.
 In 2015, we discovered \ce{YbMgGaO4} \cite{Li2015,PhysRevLett.118.107202}, a rare-earth TLAF that meets the aforementioned criteria.
-A large amount of experimental evidence, including inelastic neutron scattering (INS) \cite{Paddison2017,PhysRevLett.122.137201}, muon spin relaxation ($\mu$SR) \cite{PhysRevLett.117.097201}, and thermodynamic measurements, consistently support that the ground state of \ce{YbMgGaO4} is a gapless QSL state.
+A large amount of experimental evidence, including inelastic neutron scattering (INS) \cite{Paddison2017,PhysRevLett.122.137201}, muon spin relaxation ($\mu$SR) \cite{PhysRevLett.117.097201}, and thermodynamic measurements, consistently supports that the ground state of \ce{YbMgGaO4} is a gapless QSL state.
 Therefore, \ce{YbMgGaO4} is considered as a typical QSL material.